pranitl/elevenlabs-twilio-ai-caller/README.md

    - Data is sent to a webhook for integration with CRM systems
    - Call resources are cleaned up

+8. **Intent Detection Flow**
+   - During conversations, the system continuously analyzes lead transcripts for intent patterns
+   - The centralized intent detection system identifies intents such as:
+     - Needs immediate care
+     - Scheduling callback requests
+     - Showing interest or disinterest
+     - Cannot talk now
+     - Already has care
+   - When intents are detected, the AI receives specific instructions on how to respond
+   - High-priority intents (like "needs immediate care") can trigger immediate actions
+   - Multiple intent tracking allows for nuanced conversation understanding
+   - Intent data is included in webhook payloads for CRM integration

 ## Troubleshooting
 - **Call fails to initiate**: Check Twilio credentials and phone numbers
 - **No audio**: Verify ElevenLabs API key and agent ID